|Lat/Lon:||47.07440°N / 12.69400°E|

 |Difficulty:||AI1-2 (50°, in upper third 55°, at the bergschrund short section might be steeper), UIAA III.
 Direct variant up to 60°, UIAA II.
 Alpine D.|

 The most famous ice climb in Austria and parade ice climb of Glockner massif, very impressive.
 Until early summer often firn, later blank ice.
-The difficulties are at at bergshrund, in the Flaschenhals ("Bottleneck") in the begin of the climb and in few last pitches.
+The difficulties are at bergshrund, in the Flaschenhals ("Bottleneck") in the beginning of the climb and in few last pitches.
 Exit to summit rocky.